burke/zeus/docs/overview.md

 ![arch.png](arch.png)

-The Master process revolves around the [`ProcessTree`](../go/processtree/processtree.go) -- the core data structure that maintains most of the state of the application.
+The Coordinator process revolves around the [`ProcessTree`](../go/processtree/processtree.go) -- the core data structure that maintains most of the state of the application.
 Each module performs most of its communication with other modules through interactions with the Tree.

 ### 1. Config